MatheusPortoCC/legacy-kanban/README.md

  * [x] Sign-in and sign-up with Devise
  * [x] Create boards, columns and tasks
- * [x] Dragging tasks between columns in the panel
+ * [x] Dragging tasks between columns in the board
- * [ ] Add ActionCable to update other browsers automatically
+ * [x] Add Websocket to update other browsers automatically
  * [ ] Improve UI/UX
  * [ ] ...searching for new suggestions